rosasurfer/bfx-core-volume/README.md

 Setup
 -----
 * Clone the project or download and extract the ZIP archive.
-To enable symbolic link support on Windows set the Git config option ```core.symlinks = true``` before cloning:
+To enable Git support for symbolic links on Windows set the config option ```core.symlinks = true``` before cloning:
 ```bash
 git config --global core.symlinks true